+Column Description

-Column Description Start Date The date and t ime at which this video began recording.
+Start Date The date and t The date and time at which this video began recording.
 It is displayed in mm/dd/yyyy hh:mm format.

-Officer Name The name of the ne officer who was logged into the DVR unit at the time the recording was made.
-Unit Name The name of the The name of the DVR that recorded this video.
+Officer Name The name of the The name of the officer who was logged into the DVR unit at the time the recording was made.

+Unit Name The name of the DVR that recorded this video.

 DVD Label The number of the archive disc to which this video file was copied.

 Media File Name The name of the video file that was deleted.
-The file's extension can help you identify the type of media: .avd VIEVU video .qbx Flashback2, Flashback3, or FlashbackHD video .mkv BodyVISION video .mp4 BWX-100 video .jpg BodyVISION or BWX-100 snapshot
+The file's extension can help you identify the type of media:

+.avd VIEVU video

+.qbx In-car DVR video

+.mkv BodyVISION video

+.mp4 BWX-100 video

+.jpg BodyVISION or BWX-100 snapshot